ludwigprager/ArgoCD-POC/README.md

 You can then access the ArgoCD ui and the example applications via ingresses using your browser.

+# Possible Applications
+- promotion from pre-prod to prod
+- nanage multiple clusters with a single argocd server
+- resiliency tests
+- ArgoCD configuration

 # Script Properties

 The script adhere to the following principles:
 - idempotent
 - exit on first error
 - does not depend on the working directory of the caller